eiConsole Tutorial Basic

 The third is the XPath Routing Module.
 Most commonly, when you want to route a transaction to some sub-set of the defined target systems, you will use the content of the message or the metadata associated with the message to determine what data needs to be sent to which target systems.
 XPath is the most typical mechanism for querying this data.

 You will build this tree with all of the rules that you need to determine what information needs to be sent to which target systems.
-Select the Rules node by left clicking and right click to add a rule.
+Select the Rules node by left clicking and click on the Add Rule button to add a rule (or right click on the node).

 There are several ways to associate expressions with rules.
 Most commonly you will use an XPath Query.